What is the Water Quality in Lawrence, Massachusetts?

 See below for what you can do to improve Lawrence’s water.

-- Use Berkey filters with activated carbon to filter out 17 of the 22 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in Lawrence’s drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.